dimasalt/farmnotebookphp/README.md

 - add checks for duplicate

-### Project Planning Page
+### Budger planning page

-Needs to be rewriten for a financial planning page to be more universal and usefull
+Need to think of possibly adding functionality to display and have multiple budgets to work with rather than one like it's right now.